Now you’ve accumulated a very long list of wants, needs, desires, cravings, urges, nice-to-haves, it’s time to choose and select.

 Contrary to what many “Law” of Attraction gurus preach, conscious creation is not about accumulating more and more, it’s about selection: choice and commitment.

 If you’re not sure whether something should stay or go, ask yourself what you’re prepared to give up to have it.
-Think especially in terms of time and money.
-How many hours are you willing to devote?
-How much money would you invest?
+How many hours are you willing to devote to it?
+How much money would you invest in it?

-If you find yourself thinking: “I would like to spend time creating this” or “I would happily spend money on this”, that’s a keeper.
+If you find yourself thinking: “I would love to spend time creating this” or “I would happily spend money on this”, that’s a keeper.

 Whittle your long list down to seven things.

-Next time, we’ll do an exercise that ensures you’ve picked the right one to work with right now and frame into a creative intention.
+Next time, we’ll do an exercise that double-checks that you’ve got it right and reframes your desire for your MSS as creative intention.